clicon/clixon-docs/restconf.rst

       </socket>
    </restconf>

-In the latter case, these settings must be present in the running datastore `before` the restconf daemon is started.
+In the latter case, ``clixon_restconf.yang`` should be imported, and these settings must be present in the running datastore `before` the restconf daemon is started.
 This can be done via the startup datastore or by editing the running config before restconf daemon.

 Plugin callbacks